Estimated reading time: 17 minutes

 I did have one major surprise this month (though I haven’t cashed the cheque yet).

-Happily, I found out that my health plan covers the counselling I have been paying for since I began.
+Happily, I discovered that my health plan covers the counseling I have been paying for since I began.

-So in the future, it is covered, and they looked back 1 year; I got about $1000, which helped.
+So in the future, it is covered, and they looked back one year; I got about $1000, which helped.